SmarterApp/SB_SecureBrowser7/README.md

 ### Linux

 *Not available for Secure Browser 7.0.
-Please refer to the securebrowser65 repository.*
+Please refer to the [secure browser 6.5](https://bitbucket.org/sbacoss/securebrowser65_release) repository.*